flux-framework/flux-core/doc/man1/flux-shell.rst

 The design of the Flux job shell allows customization through a set of builtin and runtime loadable shell plugins.
 These plugins are used to handle standard I/O redirection, PMI, CPU and GPU affinity, debugger support and more.
-Details of the flux-shell(1) plugin capabilities and design can be found in the PLUGINS section below.
+Details of the :program:`flux shell` plugin capabilities and design can be found in the PLUGINS section below.

-flux-shell(1) also supports configuration via a Lua-based configuration file, called the shell ``initrc``, from which shell plugins may be loaded or shell options and data examined or set.
-The flux-shell(1) initrc may even extend the shell itself via simple shell plugins developed directly in Lua.
+:program:`flux shell` also supports configuration via a Lua-based configuration file, called the shell ``initrc``, from which shell plugins may be loaded or shell options and data examined or set.
+The :program:`flux shell` initrc may even extend the shell itself via simple shell plugins developed directly in Lua.
 See the SHELL INITRC section below for details of the ``initrc`` format and features.